abdelmonem55/learn-rust/voting.md

  votes: HashMap<AccountId, Balance>,
 ```

-hashmap is non-primative buildin type in the standard library used to store key and value pairs values, so here at line 12 and 14 we declaring two variables with hashmap types for storing data to be searchable efficiently using hashing
+hashmap is non-primative buildin type in the standard library used to store key and value pairs values.

 ----